huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Try to make as many right and wise choices as you possibly can.
 Try to make as many great decisions that your eighty-year-old self and ten-year-old self would be proud of.
 Your decisions are investments you make into your future.
 Your future self is the most important stakeholder in your life.
 Take care of your future self, because you will become that person one day, and that person is the one who ultimately has to deal with whatever you do TODAY.
 No one cares more about your actions in the present than your future self.
 Bring the after into the before.

-Guard your time and take care of your brain and body — they are all you have on this planet.
-Make it non-negotiable to prioritize your sleep, exercise, and nutrition.
+Guard your time and take care of your brain (the software) and body (the hardware) — they are all you have on this planet.
+Make it non-negotiable to prioritise your sleep, exercise, and nutrition.

 Never ever sacrifice your sleep.
 Don't limit sleep length.
 Sleep as much as your body needs.
+Sleep is the best legal performance enhancing drug on the planet.
 Listen to your body.
 Always make sure you get enough of eight hours of sleep each night.

 Move your body.
 Free your mind.
 Meditate, go for a walk or do exercises throughout the day.